2006 World Baseball Classic: Controversies

-South Korea completed the first two rounds undefeated (6-0) but was still forced to play Japan, a team it had already beaten twice, in the semifinal round.
-South Korea lost the match and subsequently was placed 3rd, despite the fact that South Korea's final standings were 6-1, with the most wins.
-Other international sporting competitions, such as the FIFA World Cup, are formatted so as to make it impossible for teams to play each other three times.
-They can only face twice at most - in round robin group play and then again for the championship or 3rd-place match.
-In addition, the regional grouping of teams was called into question, for the groups were perceived to be unevenly distributed, and the four-team pool system and subsequent three-way tiebreakers were widely seen as awkward.
+South Korea completed the first two rounds undefeated (6–0) but was still forced to play Japan, a team it had beaten twice, in the semifinal round.
+South Korea lost and thus placed 3rd, even though South Korea's final standings were 6–1, with the most wins.
+Other international sporting competitions, such as the FIFA World Cup, are formatted so teams cannot play each other three times but can only face each other twice at most - in round robin group play and again for the championship or 3rd-place match.
+In addition, the regional grouping of teams was questioned because the groups were perceived as unevenly distributed, and the four-team pool system and subsequent three-way tiebreakers were widely seen as awkward.